rtiangha/CowPrompt/README.md

 Once you've obtained or created your own custom fortune text and `.dat` files, make sure to copy them to where the other fortune data files live on your system (usually in `/usr/share/games/fortunes` but your distribution may vary) and then edit the `/usr/bin/cowprompt` wrapper script to use it instead of the default `Oblique` file (for example, replace `Oblique` with `Oblique-ed3` to specifically pull from Oblique Strategies, 3rd Edition).

 ## CREDITS
-Special thanks to Nick Gasson for creating [xcowsay](http://www.doof.me.uk/xcowsay) as a super-simple way to output text to a screen in a graphical way, to Tony Monroe for creating the original [cowsay](https://github.com/tnalpgge/rank-amateur-cowsay) terminal program, and to [The Oblique Strategies](http://www.rtqe.net/ObliqueStrategies/) website for making the text of Editions 1-4 available for [online viewing](http://www.rtqe.net/ObliqueStrategies/Edition1-3.html) .
+Special thanks to Nick Gasson for creating [xcowsay](http://www.doof.me.uk/xcowsay) as a super-simple way to output text to a screen in a graphical way, to Tony Monroe for creating the original [cowsay](https://github.com/tnalpgge/rank-amateur-cowsay) terminal program, and to [The Oblique Strategies](http://www.rtqe.net/ObliqueStrategies/) website for making the text of Editions 1-4 and more available for [online viewing](http://www.rtqe.net/ObliqueStrategies/Edition1-3.html) .

 ## LICENSE